 With an historic dedication to teacher education dating back to 1878, the School of Education & Human Development, in partnership with colleges throughout the university, offers students the opportunity to earn a teaching certificate while still pursuing their specific major and academic goals.

 USM undergraduate students pursue their major and then choose the content area for their teaching based on the major.
-The colleges that offer this teacher education option are Lewiston-Auburn; Management and Human Service; Arts, Humanities and Social Sciences; and Science, Technology and Health.
+All colleges at USM offer this teacher education option.
 Students identify early on in their major to also pursue a teacher education pathway and take the courses defined by their content area.
 In addition, students take the education courses needed such as teaching methods and student teaching.
 At the end of the student's undergraduate career at USM, he or she will have a bachelor's degree, major, and teacher certification in a content area related to their major..

 Admission and Academic Policies and Requirements